LottieAnning/LIFE4136_rotation3/README.md

 As you can see PC1 seems to relatively seperate diploids and tetraploids and PC2 hybrids from pure lyrata.
 However, this isnt a perfect pattern, many diploids cluster positively with PC1 (with the tetraploids).
 Furthermore, the tetraploids include hybrids (mixture of lyrata and arenosa) and a population genetically similar to arenosa (KEH).
 In the diploid population there are only pure lyrata, this means that the PCA could be unbalanced as there are no arenosa diploids to balance out the arenosa tetraploids.

-## Now lets run a PCA on only tetraploids:
+## Filter Data for Further Analysis of Trends

-### Filter your vcf with gatk - in a UNIX environment
+### Filter your vcf with gatk - in a UNIX environment:

-You can dowload gatk using the instructions provided here: https://github.com/broadinstitute/gatk?tab=readme-ov-file#downloading **warning** this is a large package, if you have access to a HPC it would be better to run this section on that.

 Create a virtual environment: ```conda create --name /[path_to_virtual_environment]/[virtual_environment_name]```